wballard/starphleet/index.md

 ## Amazon Web Services

 ### EC2 Instance Sizes
 Don't cheap out and go small.
 The default instance size in Starphleet is m2.xlarge, which is roughly the power of a decent laptop.
-You can change this with `EC2_INSTANCE_SIZE`.
+You can change this with by setting the `EC2_INSTANCE_SIZE` environment variable.

 ### Phleets
 Don't feel limited to just one phleet.
 Part of making your own PaaS is to give you the freedom to mix and match services across phleets as you see fit.